UnseenWizzard/git_training/README.md

 There it is.
 Every single thing we've done, from switching to the branch to doing the `rebase`.

-Quite cool to see the things we've done, but useless on it's own if we messed up somewhere, if it wasn't for the references at the start of each line.
+Quite cool to see the things we've done, but useless on its own if we messed up somewhere, if it wasn't for the references at the start of each line.

 If you compare the `reflog` output to when we looked at the `log` the last time, you'll see those points relate to commit references, and we can use them just like that.